CognitiveScale/cortex-fabric-examples/batch-prediction/README.md

         make deploy

 5. Sample Skill Invocation Input: `{}`

+6. An output file will be generated at the output path provided in properties once the predictions are done.

 * Note: Refer to `train/main.py`  for training example used for this skill.